Table of Contents Show

 Carefully read your lease.Carefully read your lease.

 Read your lease agreement carefully before signing.
-Make sure you understand what your freedoms and responsibilities as a renter.
+Make sure you understand your freedoms and responsibilities as a renter.
 If you wish to make updates like painting or putting nails in the walls, make sure the lease allows it—violations of the rental lease agreement held as grounds for withholding the deposit.

 On both your first and last day, do a walk-through of the apartment, preferably with your landlord, and makes notes of the condition.
 Take pictures as proof that you found the place in a certain way.

 What if my landlord won’t return my deposit?What if my landlord won’t return my deposit?

 The landlord; allowed to hold the deposit for a; “reasonable” amount of time.
 It usually means 30 days or can be longer depending on what the lease states.
 If your landlord refuses or doesn’t reply, write a letter demanding it back.

 Have it sent in a way that guarantees receipt, such as FedEx or certified mail, threatens to sue or file a complaint with the NYS Attorney General’s Office.

 If the amount in dispute is under $5,000, a small claims court is your best choice.
 If over $5,000, you should hire a lawyer.
-Legally speaking, the onus is on the landlord to provide proof of damages that warrant withholding the deposit.
+Legally speaking, the onus is on the landlord to prove damages that warrant withholding the deposit.
 As always, consult a lawyer if you are unsure of your rights.